lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/hotelManagementSystem/README.md

 The following are the states and actions that will be involved in this activity diagram.

 States

-Initial s
-tate: A guest with a room booking comes to the hotel reception for check-in.
+Initial state: A guest with a room booking comes to the hotel reception for check-in.

 Final state: The guest successfully checked in at the hotel.